Areas of Focus

 Personal

 Many of my personal experiences have shaped my views on therapy.
 I have reckoned with my own religious upbringing, family diagnoses of Alzheimer’s, and navigating my role as a spouse, mother, daughter, and sibling.
-I understand the power of shared connection and strive to empower my clients with care as they navigate similar journeys.
+I understand the power of shared connection and strive to empower my clients with care as they navigate their own journeys.
+I love having the opportunity to join my clients from a non-judgemental perspective and honor their experiences.

 Qualifications